Dokterfrits/Delaval_V300_Websocket_API/README.md

 - Secure authentication with hashed credentials
 - WebSocket connection to multiple machines
+- 433MHz remote control implementation using esp8266 and generic receiver module
 - Sends control messages dynamically to a selected machine
 - Logs responses and identifies which machine sent them